Aftab-Fury/Task-Manager/README.md

-# Task Manager API
+# Task Manager API (API-only)

 A Django REST Framework-based API for managing tasks and user assignments.
-This project provides a robust API for creating, assigning, and tracking tasks with user management capabilities.
+This project is API-only (no frontend templates) and is ready for deployment on Fly.io.

 ## Features